realwsq/brainwide-RRR-encoding-model/README.md

 If you are interested in fitting the model to [**IBL data**](https://viz.internationalbrainlab.org/), you can check the `example1` folder for a comprehansive example of fitting a reduced-rank regression (RRR) encoding model to a large dataset including 100+ session Neuropixels recordings of 10,000+ neurons.

 In case you have any questions, please get in touch with me: shuqi.wang@epfl.ch

-## How to Stay Updated

--  ⁠🌟 *Star this repository* to receive notifications about the latest updates.
--  ⁠📧 *Watch* the repository for detailed development progress.

----

-Thank you for your interest!
-Stay tuned for more updates.

 ### References: